GhostWriters/docker-packt-cli/README.md

 # Container for Packt daily download script #

-This container fires up an alpine linux docker running cron, scheduled to claim the daily free book once per night at 1am.
+This container fires up an alpine linux with python3 docker running cron, scheduled to claim the daily free book once per night at 1am.

 ## Run ##